Surfing in Yorkshire

 The Yorkshire Coast is one of the best areas for surf in England.
 This stretch of coastline boasts some of the UKs finest beaches and with its natural geology creating spectacular surfing conditions, it makes the East Coast a perfect place to stay for a surfing holiday.

-The popular surfing resorts like Cayton Bay, Scarborough, Saltburn and Bridlington have some great accommodation on offer, from camp sites, glamping and caravan parks, to self-catering and B&Bs by the sea, use our search tool below to help find and book your base.
+The popular surfing resorts like Cayton Bay, Scarborough, Saltburn, Bridlington and Whitby have some great accommodation on offer, from camp sites, glamping and caravan parks, to self-catering and B&Bs by the sea, use our search tool below to help find and book your base.